Vibe Building a 2D game with AI

 Persona

 1. Indie Game Developers 2.
-Educational Institutions (Game Design Courses) 3.
-Hobbyist Programmers Interested in Game Development
+Educational Institutions (for teaching game design) 3.
+Hobbyist Programmers interested in game development

 Evaluating Idea